ajcallegari/scikit-multichannel/README.md

 # pipecaster
 (in progress)

-Pipecaster is a Python library for building ensemble machine learning pipelines with multiple input silos, and for in-pipeline screening of data sources, feature extraction steps, feature engineering steps, hyperparameters, and ML algorithms.
-The pipecaster interface is loosely based on Keras layers: pipelines are built layer by layer and there is a visual feedback tool to help manage complexity.
+Pipecaster is a Python library for building ensemble machine learning pipelines with multiple input channels and for semi-automated-ML.
+Screening of data sources, feature extraction steps, feature engineering steps, hyperparameters, and ML algorithms can all be automated within pipecaster's **MultichannelPipeline** class.
+The MultiChannelPipeline construction workflow is loosely based on Keras layers: pipelines are built layer by layer and there is visual feedback to help manage complex architectures.
 The current version supports algorithms with the scikit-learn estimator/transformer/predictor interfaces.

 tutorial: https://github.com/ajcallegari/pipecaster/blob/master/tutorial.ipynb